powersync-ja/powersync-web-sdk/packages/powersync-sdk-web/README.md

 # PowerSync SDK for Web

 [PowerSync](https://powersync.co) is a service and set of SDKs that keeps Postgres databases in sync with on-device SQLite databases.
-See a summary of features [here](https://docs.powersync.co/client-sdk-references/react-native-and-expo).

 ## Alpha Release
 This SDK package is currently in an alpha release.